 “See,” Jane said, looking at Daria, “this guy knows Vivec.”

 “I’ve been roaming since I was a kid, so I got pretty good at figuring things out.”

-Daria watched Celegorn.
-He was so damned sure of himself.
+Celegorn was so damned sure of himself.
 Why did Jane always fall for these thinly veiled confidence men?
-Her friend’s terrible taste in significant others aside, Daria knew she had to behave so she focused on the food and let the lovebirds do the talking.
+Her friend’s terrible taste in significant others aside, Daria knew she had to behave, so she focused on the food and let the lovebirds do the talking.

 The food was pretty good.
 The fish tasted fresh, like it’d been snapped out of the ocean and plopped right on the grill before being served.
-Daria doubted that Celegorn knew how to pick out a good fishmonger (given the economic pressures that faced most anglers in Vivec, she figured they’d focus on volume rather than quantity), but he had found a good source at the very least.
+Daria doubted that Celegorn knew how to pick out a good fishmonger (given the sheer number of people in Vivec, she figured the anglers focused on volume rather than quality), but he had found a good source at the very least.

 Did Daria deserve it?
 She’d showed up in Vivec unannounced, criticized Jane for accepting public housing while taking advantage of the same, all on top of treating her shabbily back in Balmora.

 Hell yes, Daria deserved it.